Eric Tinkler has demanded Cape Town City to show more ruthlessness.

 He says: “[It was] frustrating to be honest.
 First half I thought we were really bad.
 Extremely disappointing first half.

 “We couldn’t keep the ball, we couldn’t apply the press, we conceded the goal very sloppily in the first three minutes of the game and we looked extremely lethargic in the first half.
 I was not impressed by that.

 “Second-half was a comedy of errors from us.
-When you’re playing against 10 you need to spread the ball wide and we’re still trying to penetrate through the middle.
-For me this is more like two points lost rather than one point gained because I think this was a day when we should have come here and [won].”
+When you’re playing against ten you need to spread the ball wide and we’re still trying to penetrate through the middle.
+That’s the frustrating part.
+For me this is more like two points lost rather than one point gained because I think this was a day when we should have come here and collected all three points.”